DReichelt/LH23FlavAlgs/README.md

 ### FlavAlgAnalysis:

-Selection criteria are loosely inspired by the CMS analysis [arXiv:1611.06507](https://arxiv.org/abs/1611.06507), and the corresponding [Rivet analysis code](https://rivet.hepforge.org/analyses/CMS_2017_I1499471.html). `FlavAlgAnalysis.yoda` contains the original reference yodas from Rivet, used to inherit binning for some histograms.
+Selection criteria are loosely inspired by the CMS analysis [arXiv:1611.06507](https://arxiv.org/abs/1611.06507), and the corresponding [Rivet analysis code](https://rivet.hepforge.org/analyses/CMS_2017_I1499471.html). `FlavAlgAnalysis.yoda` contains the original reference files from Rivet, used to inherit binning for some histograms.